OkosunLab/SnakemakePipelines/Alignment.With.Recalibration/README.md

 6. **[GATK depth of coverage](https://gatk.broadinstitute.org/hc/en-us/articles/21905133224859-DepthOfCoverage-BETA)** generates coverage statistics (using supplied interval file)
 7. **[MultiQC](https://multiqc.info/)** collects all the QC metrics from the pipeline.

+# Output

+The pipeline will output the aligned bams in a folder called Alignment.
+QC files will be stored in the folder QC, with a subfolder called MultiQC which contains a summary of all the QC records.

 # Config options